bankasia-bd.com Listed by apt73 Ransomware Group

 Public reporting indicates that Bank Asia PLC, a established commercial bank in Bangladesh, had internal files taken during a ransomware incident.
 The data was listed on the group's leak site on April 27, 2026.
 Available details describe the exposed material as internal files, though the exact volume and specific records remain unclear from current public sources.
 The number of customers or employees whose information may have been compromised has not been disclosed by the bank or the attackers.

-The listing appears on an onion site tracked by ransomware monitoring services, confirming the public claim of successful exfiltration.
+The listing appears on an onion site tracked by ransomware monitoring services, claiming the public claim of successful exfiltration.
 No independent verification of the full dataset has been published, which is common in early stages of ransomware disclosures.

 Why This Matters for You and Your Family